O world, thou choosest not the better part!

 Yasmine Musharbash : Yuendumu Everyday: Contemporary Life in Remote Aboriginal Australia.
 Aboriginal Studies Press.

-Today a poem by Kath Walker, aka Oodgeroo Noonuccal, (1920-1993), Australian poet and civil rights activist.
+Today a poem by Kath Walker, aka Oodgeroo Noonuccal, (1920-1993), Australian poet and civil rights activist, and someone my grandmother knew.
 Ms Walker was the first person of Australian Aboriginal descent to publish a book of poetry.

 Life is ours in vain

 Lacking love, which never

 Light and sister shade

 Seek not to evade

 Grief is not in vain